arnavkirti/arnavkirti/README.md

 <h2 align="left">Hi 👋!
-My name is Arnav Kirti and I'm a Developer and Competitive Programmer, from IIT Roorkee</h2>
+My name is Arnav Kirti and I'm a Web3 Developer from IIT Roorkee</h2>

 ###